hosh-shell/hosh/README.md

     - fitness functions from *Evolutionary Architecture* ISBN-13: 978-1491986363)

-¹ it is not intended to conform to IEEE POSIX P1003.2/ISO 9945.2 Shell and Tools standard
+¹ it is not intended to conform to IEEE POSIX P1003.2/ISO 9945.2 Shell and Tools standard ² much more design and work is needed in this area
 ## Examples

 ### Sorting